pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         > **Notes:**
         >
-        > Starting from v8.0.0, PD supports the [microservice mode](pd-microservices.md).
+        > Starting from v8.0.0, PD supports the [microservice mode](https://docs.pingcap.com/tidb/dev/pd-microservices).
 To deploy PD microservices in your cluster, it is unnecessary to generate certificates for each component of PD microservices.
 Instead, you only need to add the host configurations for microservices to the `hosts` field of the `pd-server.json` file.
-Taking the Scheduling microservice as an example, you need to configure the following items:
+Taking the `scheduling` microservice as an example, you need to configure the following items:
         >
         > ``` json
         > ...